It aims to protect the general public’s money against the risk of loss in the event of a bank’s bankruptcy.

 If the Swiss Financial Market Supervisory Authority FINMA initiates bankruptcy proceedings against a bank, FINMA appoints a liquidator to liquidate the bank.
 The liquidator uses the proceeds from the sale of the bank’s assets to pay creditor claims, to the extent possible.

-The bank’s liquidator appointed by FINMA uses the bank’s available liquidity to quickly pay out the protected deposits. esisuisse quickly advances payment for the protected deposits if the bank has insufficient liquidity available.
-The banks make a maximum of CHF 6 billion available to esisuisse for this purpose.
+The bank’s liquidator appointed by FINMA uses the bank’s available liquidity to pay out the protected deposits. esisuisse funds the payment for the protected deposits if the bank has insufficient liquidity available.
+The banks make a maximum of CHF 7.9 billion available to esisuisse for this purpose.

 Deposits are client balances on accounts held at banks.